 - Introduction to the Duals Demonstration

 - Contemporary models of disability (Independent Living, the Recovery Model, Self-Determination)

 - Cultural competence

 - Americans with Disabilities Act (ADA) compliance

-- Enrollee Rights
+- Enrollee rights

 To accommodate different learning styles, these trainings are offered via live and recorded webinars, self-paced online modules, and regional seminars.
 To learn more about all the training options available to you and to learn how to enroll for your preferred option, go to https://onecarelearning.ehs.state.ma.us/.
-UMass and the One Care Plans will coordinate the tracking of your participation in part one of the training requirements.
+UMass and the One Care plans will coordinate the tracking of your participation in part one of the training requirements.

 To receive credit for attending the training, you will need to follow a link provided at the end of the module to attest to completion of the training.
 You only need to complete these five required modules once.
-To help ease your administrative burden and time commitment as a network provider, the three One Care Plans have worked with the University of Massachusetts Medical School and MassHealth to develop this single training program that coordinates the numerous federal and state training requirements for this program.
-Once you have completed this section of the training, you will receive a Certificate of Completion for your records.
+To help ease your administrative burden and time commitment as a network provider, the three One Care plans have worked with the University of Massachusetts Medical School and MassHealth to develop this single training program that coordinates the numerous federal and state training requirements for this program.
+Once you have completed this section of the training, you will receive a certificate of completion for your records.

-Part Two: Training for our Health Home and Behavioral Health Home Partners
+Part Two: Training for Our Health Home and Behavioral Health Home Partners

-Part two of the required training is more specific to your day-to-day work as a network provider with Commonwealth Care Alliance's One Care Plan.
-This training includes topics in the plan-specific model for the One Care program: The requirement to complete these modules may vary depending on your role and your organization's role with Commonwealth Care Alliance:
+Part two of the required training is more specific to your day-to-day work as a network provider with the Commonw ealth Care Alliance One Care plan.
+This training includes topics in the plan-specific model for the One Care program.
+The requirement to complete these modules may vary depending on your role and your organization's role with Commonw ealth Care Alliance:

-- Commonwealth Care Alliance model of care, benefits, and authorizations, LTS coordination and care transitions
+- Commonw ealth Care Alliance model of care, benefits, and authorizations, LTS coordination, and care transitions

 - Wellness

 - MDS, assessment, and care planning

-For your benefit, Commonwealth Care Alliance has also developed additional optional trainings including:
+For your benefit, Commonw ealth Care Alliance has also developed additional optional trainings, including:

-- · Care planning and care teams
+- 1. Care planning and care teams

-- Overview of behavioral health topics
+- 2. Overview of behavioral health topics

-- Overview of motivational interviewing
+- 3. Overview of motivational interviewing